vime-js/vime/README.md

 />

 Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build your own media player.
-See the [features](#features) section for some more highlights on what Vime provides.
+See the [Features](#features) section below for some more highlights on what Vime provides.

 🍭 They say a picture is worth a thousand words ...